2023 USC Trojans men's volleyball team

-The 2023 USC Trojans men's volleyball team represents the University of Southern California in the 2023 NCAA Division I & II men's volleyball season.
-The Trojans, led by eighth year head coach Jeff Nygaard, play their home games at Galen Center.
+The 2023 USC Trojans men's volleyball team represented the University of Southern California in the 2023 NCAA Division I & II men's volleyball season.
+The Trojans, led by eighth year head coach Jeff Nygaard, played their home games at Galen Center.
 The Trojans are members of the MPSF and were picked to finish fourth in the MPSF preseason poll.

-Season highlights

-Will be filled in as the season progresses.